mooore-digital/stylelint-config/CHANELOG.md

 - Cleanup SCSS syntax with new version
 - Hex values will now trow an error if the not lowercase
 - Hex values will now trow an error if used in long syntax
+- Make more rules spit warning instead of using null

 ## [1.6.1] - 2021-08-23
 ### Changed